 Our audience was primarily small to medium-sized business owners with little time to spend on promotion, so our focus was on building lightweight creation tools that helped differenitate them from larger competitors.

-I’ve been the design lead on FreeAgent’s first native iOS app from the start, taking it from research and planning, through visual design and prototyping, building out the HTML & CSS front-end, pairing with engineers to implement, and measuring the effectiveness of what we’ve built.
+I was the design lead on FreeAgent’s first native iOS app from the start, taking it from research and planning, through visual design and prototyping, building out the HTML & CSS front-end, and working with engineers to implement.

-The app is a web/native hybrid, allowing us to maintain largely the same codebase while pushing out new features across iOS, Android, and eventually web versions at the same time.
+The app was a web/native hybrid, allowing us to maintain largely the same codebase while pushing out new features across iOS, Android, and eventually web versions at the same time.

 I conceived, researched, designed, and built the prototype for Project Dashboards — allowing FreeAgent customers to share the status of projects with their clients: budget remaining, task statuses, balance owed, expenses logged, and more.